rhedley/locaR/cran-comments.md

 >Please omit the redundant "in R" at the end of your title.

+Changed the title to "A Set of Tools For Sound Localization".

 >Please omit the space within the doi specification to make it clickable.

+Done.

 >Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the